fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 Dialogs cannot be tested properly via Robolectric without usage of Shadows, but they can be on Real Device.
 So what I usually do is setup a function which does one thing in one sourceset while does something else in another.
 You can see such example like `SpecificTestConfigurationsFactory`.
 To ease the usage I usually put a function in the sharedTest which uses the object `SpecificTestConfigurationsFactory`.

 #### 5. Resource Access
-Accessing test Resource files can also be an issue, you might not able to access your same test/res foulder in AndroidTests.
+Accessing test Resource files can also be an issue, you might not able to access your same test/res folder in AndroidTests.
 A way to do this is to declare the same folder as androidTest/assets in build gradle and similar to dialogs, create a function which uses Assets in Android Tests and uses Resources in Robolectric tests.

 ### Conclusion
 Instrumentation and End-to-End tests are finally really similar, thanks to ~~Project Nitrogen~~ *Unified Test Platform*.